Special Effects Clause Samples

 Special Effects.
-All special effects equipment, stages, & special entertainment used by the User must be submitted in writing and be pre-approved before set up or use.
-Facility use in this category will require a Certificate of Insurance naming the District as “Additional Insured.”
-District may terminate this Agreement immediately and require User to vacate the premises immediately if unauthorized items are present.
-No refunds will be made for lost time during use and Deposit will not be returned.
+All special effects equipment, stages, and special equipment used by the user must be submitted in writing and be pre-approved before setting up or use.
+District may terminate this agreement immediately and require user to vacate the premises immediately if unauthorized items are present.
+No refunds will be made for lost time during use and deposit will not be returned.

 Special Effects.
 The Company shall respect the Special Effects Coordinator’s responsibility to ascertain after-blast safety and provide return-to-the-blast-site instructions.